Danielaaf/challengex/README.md

 > This app needs some security improvement to get published on the cloud, but technichally it's ready for deployment :)

 > This app has a db with an existing user to start using the app.
 The user is username:admin and password:admin.
+Please unzip the db.rar file to test.